melkes/landing/README.md

 ## Known Bugs

-* _Something unknown is preventing some images from displaying_
+* _An unknown something is preventing some images from displaying_
 * _"About Me" is contained on a separate page, which does not work on Github Pages_

 ## Roadmap